PrairieLearn/PrairieLearn/docs/workspaces/index.md

 </pl-question-panel>
 ```

-#### `question.html` for externally graded workspace
+#### Template for externally graded workspace

 For an externally graded workspace, the workspace submission panel `<pl-submission-panel>` should include the file preview element `<pl-file-preview>`.
 This will enable students not only to preview submitted files but also to receive file submission error messages.

-A minimal `question.html` for an externally graded workspace should look something like:
+A minimal `question.html` or `question.md` for an externally graded workspace should look something like:

 ```html
 <pl-question-panel>